 Factors to consider when buying the best travel pillows for neck support & more

 Whilst the level of firmness or even how soft a pillow is can be subjective there are many other traits that are pretty black & white in terms of what you need to look for.
-We’ve covered many of the factors like shapes, fabric, weight and the likes that you need to look for.
+We’ve covered many of the factors like shapes, fabric, weight, supplementary things like sleep masks & ear plugs and the likes that you need to look for.

 Shapes: The shape more or less dictates the support on offer.
 If you are looking for something more than just neck support then opt for the travel rest or the J-Pillow.
 There are many different pillow shapes arriving yearly with significant advances made to ensure you have the most ergonomically sound product out there.

 The traditional U-shaped neck pillow is still in but modifications like the ones seen in the BCozzy and microbead travel pillow offer great chin and head support.
 This is in addition to the neck support traditional U-Shapes offers.
 If you are unsure and are looking for a very simple option then pillows like the Therm-a-rest is great.

 It’s important to keep in mind that you or more or less operating in tight spaces and you need an option that comforts you without depriving you too much of the limited space around you.

 Q: Performance wise what characteristics should I be looking for?